Dispelling some of the myths around the role of product operations.

 Generally, product operations will be looking at how the product organization operates and how they can support any improvements to efficiency and effectiveness.
 How that manifests itself in both day-to-day work and the longer-term strategy of the operations team will be impacted by the needs of the organization at any given time.

-Some organisations might be employing product operations (whether rightly or wrongly) to fill the gaps where product leadership is less mature or lacking capability.
+Some organizations might be employing product operations (whether rightly or wrongly) to fill the gaps where product leadership is less mature or lacking capability.
 Some are hired for their change management expertise and others might be hired for portfolio management.
 I’ve heard of some teams looking at strategic alignment while others manage software and hardware for their teams.
 Often I’ve heard product telemetry or refining customer support processes as a key focus for product operations.

 Over time and with the changing needs of the organization the product operations team might have to shift between these different areas.
-As the product organisation matures or gains new capabilities through hiring, the team might be able to step away and move to new and more pressing concerns.
+As the product organization matures or gains new capabilities through hiring, the team might be able to step away and move to new and more pressing concerns.

 Myth 6: We operate on one level within the product organization

 Along with the changing needs of the product organization between companies, there are also their changing needs across time.
-In our case over the past year, with the changing needs of the organisation and limited team size, our product operations team has been operating up and down the various levels.
+In our case over the past year, with the changing needs of the organization and limited team size, our product operations team has been operating up and down the various levels.

 This can mean that product teams might not feel the support of product operations simply as the latter are working with product leadership more closely and often.
 A good product operations will be able to adapt to the environment and work at the level that drives the most impact.